indrarahul/Alisa---An-8-bit-Computer/README.md

 # Alisa-An 8 bit Computer
 An 8 Bit Computer using Logic Gates.
-It's public and feel free to contribute.
+It's public.
+Feel free to contribute :) .